-The Guide has been divided into three main sections: Spelling, Morphology and Syntax.
+The Guide has been divided into four main sections: Spelling and punctuation, Morphology, Syntax and Style.
 These sections offer guidelines and examples for the proper use of the English language.
 They are designed to help writers with any level of competence in the language to overcome the common problems encountered with English.
 The Guide is not intended to be exhaustive, but to cover as many points as possible in a clear and easily understandable way.
-Each point has a brief introduction and examples of its actual use to guide writers.
+Each point has a brief introduction and examples of actual usage to guide writers.